v1k70rk4/ha-samsungtv-smart/info.md

 This project is a fork of the component [SamsungTV Tizen](https://github.com/jaruba/ha-samsungtv-tizen).
 I added some feature like the possibility to configure it using the HA user interface, simplifing the configuration process.
 I also added some code optimizition in the comunication layer using async aiohttp instead of request.
 </br>
-**Most part of the code and documentation available here come from the original project.**
+**Part of the code and documentation available here come from the original project.**
 </br>

-**Development for this project relies solely on donations, so if you enjoy this component, please consider [becoming a patron](https://www.patreon.com/powder_tech) or [donating](https://powder.media/donate) to ensure it's continued survival.**

 # Additional Features: